opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 # Model serving framework

 ML commons supports the ability to serve custom models and use those models to make inferences.
-For those who wish to use train their models using a deep-learning framework, such as Pytorch, they can upload such models to OpenSearch in order to take advantage of OpenSearch resources.
+For those who wish to train their models using a deep-learning framework, such as Pytorch, they can upload such models to OpenSearch in order to take advantage of OpenSearch resources.

-This page outlines the steps required to upload a custom model with the ML Commons plugin.
+This page outlines the steps required to upload a custom model and run with the ML Commons plugin.

 ## Prerequisites

-To upload a custom model to OpenSearch, you'll need to prepare outside of your OpenSearch cluster.
+To upload a custom model to OpenSearch, you need to prepare it outside of your OpenSearch cluster.
 You can use a current model or train a new model depending on your needs.

 ### Model format

-Although most ML models are written in Python, you'll need to export the model into a portable format.
+To use a model in OpenSearch, you'll need to export the model into a portable format.
 As of 2.4, OpenSearch only supports [torchscript](https://pytorch.org/docs/stable/jit.html).
+Furthermore, the model serving framework only support the t

 ### Model size

 Most deep-learning models are over 100 MBs, making it difficult to fit the model into a single document.
 OpenSearch splits the model file into smaller chunks to store in an ML index.
-When allocating ML or Data nodes for your OpenSearch cluster, please be aware of the size of your model to prevent any downtime when making inferences.
+When allocating ML or data nodes for your OpenSearch cluster, be aware of the size of your model to prevent any downtime when making inferences.

 ## Upload model to OpenSearch